stjude/seaseq/README.md

 Refer to [the general workflow guide](../../analyzing-data/running-sj-workflows/#running-the-workflow) to learn how to launch the workflow, hook up input files, adjust parameters, start a run, and monitor run progress.

 ## Analysis of Results

-We provide all the output files organized in the sub-directories as shown in the [Outputs Section](#outputs) for easy exploration of results.
+All results will be organized in the outputs sub-directories as shown in the [Outputs Section](#outputs) for easy exploration of results.

 Refer to [the general workflow